JoaoGuimaraes22/2020-Todo/Roadmap Diagram/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/Documentation/17. Enums/README.md

 - An enumeration is a set of named integer constants;
 - Enumerations are value data types;
 - Enumeration contains its own values and cannot inherit or cannot pass inheritance;
+- Used to define a constant set of values;

 **Declaring `enum` Variables:**